kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 ### Managing User-Specific Data

-1. **Tailored User Experiences**: _@Session_ scope enables the application to provide personalized experiences by storing and retrieving user-specific data seamlessly.
+1. **Tailored User Experiences**: _@SessionScope_ enables the application to provide personalized experiences by storing and retrieving user-specific data seamlessly.
 This personalization can encompass preferences, shopping cart contents, authentication details, and more.

 2. **Data Isolation**: Each user's session has its dedicated session-scoped beans, ensuring data isolation.
 This means that one user's actions do not affect another user's session, providing a secure and independent environment.

 3. **Simplified Development**: Developers can access and manipulate session-scoped beans without the need for complex data retrieval or storage logic.
 This streamlines development, resulting in cleaner and more maintainable code.

-In essence, _@Session_ scope in Spring empowers developers to build web applications with enhanced data persistence, reduced resource overhead, and effective management of user-specific data.
-Whether it's maintaining shopping carts, user sessions, or preferences, _@Session_ scope plays a pivotal role in creating responsive, efficient, and user-centric web experiences.
-In the subsequent sections, we will explore potential pitfalls when using _@Session_ scope and provide best practices to maximize its benefits.
+In essence, _@SessionScope_ in Spring empowers developers to build web applications with enhanced data persistence, reduced resource overhead, and effective management of user-specific data.
+Whether it's maintaining shopping carts, user sessions, or preferences, _@SessionScope_ plays a pivotal role in creating responsive, efficient, and user-centric web experiences.
+In the subsequent sections, we will explore potential pitfalls when using _@SessionScope_ and provide best practices to maximize its benefits.

 ## Potential Pitfalls

-While _@Session_ scope in Spring offers significant advantages, it also comes with potential pitfalls and challenges that developers should be aware of.
-In this section, we'll address common mistakes, potential memory issues, and provide guidance on when it's best not to use _@Session_ scope.
+While _@SessionScope_ in Spring offers significant advantages, it also comes with potential pitfalls and challenges that developers should be aware of.
+In this section, we'll address common mistakes, potential memory issues, and provide guidance on when it's best not to use _@SessionScope_.

 ### Common Mistakes and Challenges

-1. **Overusing Session Scope**: One common mistake is overusing _@Session_ scope for every bean in an application.
+1. **Overusing Session Scope**: One common mistake is overusing _@SessionScope_ for every bean in an application.
 This can lead to excessive memory consumption and reduced application performance.
 Carefully select which beans truly require session scope.

 2. **Failure to Clear Session Data**: Failing to clear session data properly when it is no longer needed can lead to memory leaks.
 It's essential to manage the lifecycle of session-scoped beans and remove them when they are no longer relevant.